Graduate School Handbook Part 3 – Applications and admissions

 Applications for the DPhil/MPhil (by publication) may be considered according to the following criteria:

-- Where the applicant is employed part time or full time by UWE Bristol, they must be either engaged on a permanent contract, or on a fixed-term or temporary contract of a minimum of 1 year, with at least six months remaining at the PGR’s start date.
-Staff on a fixed-term or temporary contract must be contracted for at least 10 hours per week;
+- Where the applicant is employed part time or full time by UWE Bristol, they must be either engaged on a permanent contract, or on a fixed-term or temporary contract of a minimum of one year, with at least six months remaining at the PGR’s start date.
+Staff on a fixed-term or temporary contract must be contracted for at least ten hours per week;

 - Where the applicant claims eligibility for the DPhil/MPhil programme due to close association with UWE Bristol, this can include staff members who have retired from employment at UWE Bristol within the calendar year directly preceding the proposed start date;

 - Any invitation to apply extended to external applicants by the Faculty on the basis of close association with UWE Bristol must be made to an individual rather than on a solely corporate basis;

 - All successful applicants must follow the admissions, project registration and progression processes for doctoral or MPhil awards published by the Graduate School;